 Being healthy is an important part of each child's personal development and the food children eat has an important long-term effect upon their health and their ability to learn.
 Our school meals contribute significantly to our drive to promote healthy lifestyles for our children.
 There are national nutritional standards that apply to school lunches, which we follow.
 Our school lunches are cooked in our own school kitchen and are prepared by experienced cooks who provide well prepared food made from fresh ingredients.
-Compared with contract caterers, a far greater proportion of the cost of our dinners is spent on the ingredients.
 We aim to make each meal time a pleasant social experience and the vast majority of our children take up a school dinner.
 Each day there is a choice of hot meal, with at least one vegetarian option.
 Salad and bread are always available.
-There is also a choice of sweet - including yoghurt or fresh fruit.
-Our kitchens consistently receive a 5-star award for food hygiene from the Tonbridge & Malling Borough Council environmental health department.
+There is also a choice of dessert - including yoghurt or fresh fruit.

-Parents/Carers of KS2 pupils are able to make payments for school lunches via ParentPay but payments by cash or cheque can also be accepted at the School Office.
+Parents/Carers of KS2 pupils are able to make payments for school lunches via Arbor.
 Parents of children in Early Years, KS1 and KS2 on income support should apply for free school meals. irrespective of the current free school meal provision for Early Years and Key Stage 1.
 This will provide entitlement to Pupil Premium funding which covers both free school meals and funding for educational support.
-Application can be made via the Kent County Council website (www.kent.gov.uk).
+An application can be made via the Kent County Council website (www.kent.gov.uk).

 Children may of course bring a packed lunch (although parents of children in Early Years and Key Stage 1 must notify the school in writing if they are opting out of the free school meal provision or, for KS2 children, if they are changing from paid meals to packed lunches).
-A terms notice is required if you wish to change lunch options.
-As with school lunches there are national guidelines as to what should be included in packed lunches and we support this guidance whilst also recognising that some children have particular dietary needs.
+A term's notice is required if you wish to change lunch options.
+As with school lunches, there are national guidelines as to what should be included in packed lunches and we support this guidance whilst also recognising that some children have particular dietary needs.
 Packed lunches should be brought to school in a named plastic container.
 Drinks provided with a packed lunch should also be in a plastic container or a carton - no glass bottles, please.
-Fizzy drinks are not permitted.
+Fizzy drinks or nuts of any kind are not permitted.